ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 discussions because people involved were having a good level of experience.
 80% of the time slot was divided equally between 30 minutes talk and 2-hour workshop section.
 10% were given to panel discussions and 10% was preserved for lightning talks.
-The dev sprints was happening parallel with the conference.
+The dev sprints were happening parallel with the conference.
 The early slot was given to workshops for both the days.
 One large conference hall was located on a 2nd floor of the building and two halls were at a ground floor.
 Food and beverages were served nicely on the base floor.

 ![Panel discussion]({{site.url}}/assets/images/pydelhi_conf_2017/pannel_disussion.jpg)